-Almost 10 years later, version 4.0 represents a significant advance in accessing and delivering data while offering enormous flexibility and ease of development with a framework that leverages the latest web standards and includes a RESTful API, which is an approach based on modern internet conventions and widely used in other industries.
+A decade later, version 4.0 represents a significant advance in accessing and delivering data while offering enormous flexibility and ease of development with a framework that leverages the latest web standards.
+This latest version also includes a RESTful API, an approach based on modern internet conventions and widely used in other industries.
 For patients and providers, its versatility can be applied to mobile devices, web-based applications, cloud communications and EHR data-sharing using modular components.
 FHIR is already widely used in hundreds of applications across the globe for the benefit of care providers, patients and payers.

-One high profile and early leverage of HL7's FHIR standard is Apple's HealthKit app offered in tandem with their iPhone and Apple Watch product platforms.
+One high profile and early leverage of HL7's FHIR standard is Apple's HealthKit app, available on the iPhone and Apple Watch.
 Launched in 2014, this was the company's first major foray in the health technology market.
 The HealthKit app integrates information from multiple sources, including data collected directly by the Apple device as well as clinical health records like EHRs.

-Apple's implicit support for improving data sharing among patients' various healthcare touchpoints provided FHIR momentum, and six years later, there's substantial evidence that data has become increasingly liquid - capable of flowing across the health system.
+Apple's implicit support for improving data sharing among patients' various healthcare touchpoints provided FHIR momentum.
+Seven years later, there's substantial evidence that data has become increasingly liquid — capable of flowing across the health system.